Automotive Industry Future Outlook: 2021-2024

 Air transportation revenue is down to March 2011 levels.
 Revenue from taxis and ride sharing is down to August 2013 levels.
 Intracity mass transit revenue including buses, subways and trains is down to pre-2000 levels.

-Conclusion: United States automotive industry statistics and the future
+Conclusion: United States automotive industry statistics and automobile industry future

 We’ve seen that economic trends during this pandemic can shift quickly.
 We live in uncertain times right now.
-This article is written in October 2020 and there’s an election next month.
-The status of an additional economic stimulus is currently unknown.
+We just had a national election and there’s a presidential inauguration next month.
+The an additional economic stimulus package looks like it will pass through Congress.
 We can’t reliably predict with certainty what 2021 will bring.
 At least for now the automotive industry looks strong.

 Commonly asked questions on the automotive industry

-Q: What will be the future of the automobile industry?
+Q: What will be the future of the auto parts industry?

 A: Many trends affect the future of the automotive industry, including electronics, internet connectivity, consumer spending on new and used cars, and the COVID-19 pandemic.